 The shelf life of technology continues to shorten as advancements arrive by leaps and bounds in all areas of life.
 Rental management software is no exception.
 Following is a discussion among leaders of some of the most prominent software suppliers in the rental industry about changes we can expect to see in the ways we do business.

-Patrice Boivin, Orion Software: We believe management software will be operating on touch screens on mobile devices and at the point of sale.
+Patrice Boivin, Orion Software: We believe management software will be operating on touch screens on mobile devices and at the point of rental.
 The mouse will gradually be eliminated.
 Software providers will develop applications that are versatile and adapt to the device used.
 In the near future, the applications will all be installed in the cloud and the devices used will define how the software interface behaves.

 Also, regular customers of rental operations will all have access to a web portal to make reservations, sign contracts and view transactions online.
 The portal will come with the application as one solution, fully integrated.
 Rental operators will implement portals customized for each customer in order to provide them an experience that matches the relationship they have.
 For instance, large construction companies will order their rentals required in the field on a mobile device with their preferred products and prices.